Keep in touch with us, and subscribe to our (bilingual) newsletter!

 They all united their efforts to make The Open reach the final -merci à tous !

-[Spring 2016:] The Open goes on touring festivals worldwide; selected to this year's editions of the BIFFF, the BiFan, the Munich International Film Festival, the CPH PIX or the Newport Beach Film Festival, among others, the movie won three prizes in Fantasporto 2016's Directors' Week: Best Screenplay, Best Director and Best Film; two prizes in Tours: le Prix spécial de la Critique and le Prix spécial Mauvais Genre for Outstanding Achievement; as well as seven more awards during the five following months...
-(To sum it up, at the moment, we're somewhere around 30 selections, 12 awards... and counting.)
+[Autumn 2016:] The Open goes on touring festivals worldwide; selected to this year's editions of the BIFFF, the BiFan, the Munich International Film Festival, the CPH PIX or the Newport Beach Film Festival, among others, the movie won three prizes in Fantasporto 2016's Directors' Week: Best Screenplay, Best Director and Best Film; two prizes in Tours: le Prix spécial de la Critique and le Prix spécial Mauvais Genre for Outstanding Achievement; as well as twelve more awards during the five following months...
+(To sum it up, at the moment, we're somewhere around 40 selections, 17 awards... and counting.)

 Sooo.
 Should you wish to help us -we're talking festival submission fees or public communication, here...-, you can check out the following page!